Modified Marrone-Treanor dissociation model: formulation and benchmarking for diatom/atom mixtures: The Modified Marrone-Treanor model

 Analogous to the MMT dissociation rate coefficient, non-Boltzmann depletion effects modify the average vibrational energy removed by dissociation.
-They are accounted for through a correction factor $f_\varepsilon^\mathrm{NB}$ applied to Eq.~(\ref{eqn:Knab}).
+They are accounted for through a correction factor $f_\varepsilon^\mathrm{NB}$ applied to Eq.~(\ref{eq:Knab}).

-Table~\ref{tab:mmt_params} lists model parameters for $\mathrm{N_2}$ dissociation with collision partners $\mathrm{M} = \{ \mathrm{N_2}, \mathrm{N}, \mathrm{O_2} \}$ and for $\mathrm{O_2}$ dissociation with partners $\mathrm{M} = \{ \mathrm{O_2}, \mathrm{O}, \mathrm{N_2} \}$ respectively, originally reported in Tables 3.3 and 3.4 of Ref.~\cite{Chaudhry2018}.
-When curve-fitting the QCT rate coefficients to Eq.~(\ref{eqn:karr}) the dissociation temperature was treated as a third unknown in addition to $C$ and $n$.
-Thus, $T_{D,\mathrm{N_2}}$ and $T_{D,\mathrm{O_2}}$ differ for every reaction listed in Table~\ref{tab:mmt_params}, even for reactions where the dissociating species $s$ is the same.
-The MMT model parameters listed in Table~\ref{tab:mmt_params} are used in this article to demonstrate the accuracy of the model formulation and describe its implementation for several reactions of interest.
-It is important to note that a subsequent companion article will present a more complete set of MMT parameters for 5-species air (with some differences) based on a more recent and extensive set of PESs.
+In Table~\ref{tab:mmt_params} we list model parameters for $\mathrm{N_2}$ dissociation with collision partners $\mathrm{M} = \{ \mathrm{N_2}, \mathrm{N}, \mathrm{O_2} \}$ and for $\mathrm{O_2}$ dissociation with partners $\mathrm{M} = \{ \mathrm{O_2}, \mathrm{O}, \mathrm{N_2} \}$ respectively.
+We present two distinct, but nearly equivalent parameter sets.
+In sub-table~\ref{tab:td_variable} we list values obtained when the QCT-derived rate coefficients are curve-fit to Eq.~(\ref{eq:karr}) with the dissociation temperature treated as the third unknown in addition to $C$ and $n$.
+Thus, $T_{\mathrm{D},\mathrm{N_2}}$ and $T_{\mathrm{D},\mathrm{O_2}}$ differ for every reaction listed in Table~\ref{tab:td_variable}, even for reactions where the dissociating diatomic species $\mathrm{A_2}$ is the same.
+In sub-table~\ref{tab:td_fixed} we list values obtained from alternative two-parameter curve fits with dissociation temperatures held fixed at the commonly accepted values $T_{\mathrm{D},\mathrm{N_2}} = 113\,200 \mathrm{K}$ and $T_{\mathrm{D},\mathrm{O_2}} = 59\,380 \mathrm{K}$ respectively.
+The values for $C$, $n$ and $T_{\mathrm{D},\mathrm{A_2}}$ (columns 3-5) appeared originally in Tables 3.1 and 3.2 of Ref.~\cite{Chaudhry2018} on rows marked as ``effective dissociation'' (i.e. sum of simple + swap dissociation\footnotemark[1] rates).
+Differences in MMT parameters $a_U$ and $U^*$ (columns 7-8) between sub-tables~\ref{tab:td_variable} and \ref{tab:td_fixed} for the same reaction are a consequence of curve-fitting the QCT data for vibrational energy change per dissociation to Eq.~(\ref{eq:Knab}) with different values of $T_{\mathrm{D},\mathrm{A_2}}$ (see Sec.~\ref{sec:mmt_pseudotemp}).
+These parameters were originally listed in Tables 3.3 and 3.4 of Ref.~\cite{Chaudhry2018}.